Niina Petrõkina

 Niina Petrõkina (born August 14, 2004) is an Estonian figure skater.
-She is the 2025 European champion, 2023 Skate America bronze medalist, a five-time ISU Challenger Series medalist, and a three-time Estonian national champion (2022, 2023, 2025).
+She is a two-time European champion (2025, 2026), the 2023 Skate America bronze medalist, a six-time ISU Challenger Series medalist, and a four-time Estonian national champion (2022–23, 2025–26).
+Additionally, Petrõkina represented Estonia at the 2026 Winter Olympics.

-Petrõkina has represented Estonia at the World Junior, European, and World championships, notably finishing ninth at the 2023 World Championships.
-She is the first Estonian skater to win a medal on the ISU Grand Prix.
+She is the first Estonian skater to win a medal on the ISU Grand Prix and the first to win a European title.

 Personal life

-Petrõkina was born on August 14, 2004, in Tallinn, Estonia.
+Petrõkina was born on August 14, 2004, in Tallinn, Estonia to Russian parents, Natalja Masterova and Aleksei Petrõkin.
 She graduated from high school in 2023, with plans to begin studying for a coaching diploma, and eventual pursuit of university education.

+She speaks Estonian, Russian, and English.

 Career

 Early years

-Petrõkina began learning how to skate in 2008 at the age of four.
+Petrõkina began learning how to skate in 2008 at the age of four and has been coached by Svetlana Varnavskaja for the duration of her competitive career.
 She began competing internationally for Estonia during the 2012–13 season at the Chicks level before competing as a basic and advanced novice.
 She made her international junior debut at the Haabersti Cup in October 2017.